javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-alert-prompt-confirm/article.md

 ## alert

 This one we've seen already.
-It shows a message and waits for the user to presses "OK".
+It shows a message and waits for the user to press "OK".

 For example: